Key-Value Store¶

 Read Key-Value from Container¶

-You can use the following method to get the value of key_name.
-If it does not exist, None is returned.
+Get the value of key_name.
+If the key does not exist, None is returned.

 container.get("key_name")

-You can use the following call to get the time to live (TTL) of key_name.
-A return value of -2 means the key does not exist, -1 means it never expires, and any other positive integer represents the remaining lifetime of the key in seconds.
+Get the time to live of key_name. -2 means the key does not exist, -1 means it never expires, and any other positive integer indicates the remaining seconds until the key expires.

 container.ttl("key_name")

-You can use the following call to set the time to live for a key-value pair.
+Set the time to live of a key-value pair.
 For example, the following call will set the key-value pair and cause it to be automatically deleted after 10 seconds.

 container.setex("key_name", "value", 10)

-Alternatively, if you have already set a key and now want to set its expiration time, you can use the following method. key_name will be automatically deleted after 60 seconds.
+Alternatively, if you have already set this key before and now want to assign a time to live, you can use expire.
+After 60 seconds, key_name will be automatically deleted.

 container.expire("key_name", 60)